 two hours southwest of Mexico City

-We operate out of a charming six-acre eco-retreat center two hours southwest of Mexico City (we provide car transportation to and from the Mexico City airport).
+We operate out of a charming six-acre eco-retreat center 2.5 hours southwest of Mexico City (we provide car transportation to and from the Mexico City airport).

 The property is a veritable slice of nature, run on a permaculture system of numerous plant species along with the colorful array of insects and birds that dot the landscape.
 Lodgings are mostly stand-alone structures made of bamboo and other sustainable materials, with personal bedroom and bathroom.
 We are in a mountainous and very safe region of Mexico, almost a mile above sea level.
 The weather is warm but temperate, with some rain in the spring and heavy rain in the summer.